ananyakmehta/AAFSEC/README.md

 | 2s windows | Audio split into 2-second segments with overlap |
 | 1s windows | Audio split into 1-second segments with overlap |

-Shorter windows capture more localized emotional cues, but if they're too short, there may not be enough acoustic context for the model to work with.

 **Output per condition:** Mean accuracy, std accuracy, mean F1, std F1, precision, recall (across all LOOCV folds and total), plus an 8×8 confusion matrix aggregated across folds.

 #### Test 2: Feature Group Importance

-Using the best segmentation from Test 1, this test determines which *groups* of acoustic features matter most.
+Using the best segmentation from Test 1, this test determines which groups of acoustic features matter most.
 Logistic Regression is run four times, each time using only one feature group (or all of them):

 | Condition | Features included |
 |---|---|